Les Baux and the old

 The upper town in Les Baux had neither well nor

 spring.
 Private or public cisterns collected drain-water.
-The townspeople would fetch their water from a
+The townspeople would fetch their water

 place called Carita in the valley, passing through the porte d'Eyguieres, or